Drawdown Lifetime Mortgages Explained

 • Where your property is: It must be in the UK

-Before making an application for a drawdown lifetime mortgage, you should talk to an expert who can look at your circumstances and point you in the right direction of a lender who is more likely to approve your application as well as give you the best possible deal.
+Before applying for a drawdown lifetime mortgage, you should talk to an expert who can examine your circumstances and point you in the direction of a lender who is more likely to approve your application and give you the best possible deal.

 How much could you borrow with a drawdown lifetime mortgage

-Every lender is different when it comes to how much they will lend to a homeowner but usually the older you are, the higher loan to value (LTV) ratio they will give you.
-Lenders will also consider your health when assessing your application and in some cases, if you are under 55, they will consider approving a drawdown lifetime mortgage.
+Every lender is different regarding how much they will lend to a homeowner, but usually, the older you are, the higher the loan-to-value (LTV) ratio they will give you.
+Lenders will also consider your health when assessing your application, and in some cases, if you are under 55, they will consider approving a drawdown lifetime mortgage.

 Drawdown mortgage examples

-For any cases where health is a factor to consider, a doctor’s report will be requested to provide evidence of the illness or condition.
-Most lenders will consider a maximum LTV or 40-50% although some can consider a LTV of up to 55-60% in certain circumstances.
+In any case where health is a factor to consider, a doctor’s report will be requested to provide evidence of the illness or condition.
+Most lenders will consider a maximum LTV of 40-50%, although some can consider an LTV of up to 55-60% in certain circumstances.

 Healthy/Younger Low LTV (40%)